-The STEM Festival is a celebration of science, technology, engineering and math in Cambodia.
-The 13th annual Cambodia STEM Festival will be a highly visible event that provides opportunity for engagement and exchange between children, teens, families, and local STEM professionals.
-This exciting event will take place on diamond island Building A, B and C who will provide hands-on activities, live, performance, interactive demonstrations, and family-oriented STEM entertainment.
+STEM Festival is a celebration of science, technology, engineering and maths in Cambodia.
+The 14th annual Cambodia STEM Festival will be a highly visible event that provides opportunity for engagement and exchange between children, teens, families and local STEM professionals.
+The exciting event will take place on November 23-24 on Diamond Island in Building A, B and C who will provide hands-on activities, live performances, interactive demonstrations, and family-oriented STEM entertainment.

 What must my booth offer?

-All booths should feature hands-on activities that answer a question like “What makes ice cream cold?”
+All booths should feature hands-on activities that answer a question such as “What makes ice cream cold?”
 Allow your audience to be scientists and engineers as they explore possible answers to these and other important questions.
 Each experiment/activity should be simple and efficient.

 All exhibits should include highly interactive STEM activities targeted at your grade level.
 Please refrain from using static displays.
 The best exhibits are typically those that have a clear take-home message.

-During the kick-off festival your exhibit must be staffed by smiling faces at all times.
-Each booth should be staffed with a minimum of 2 people at all times.
+During the festival your booth must be staffed by smiling faces at all times.
+Each stand should be staffed with a minimum of two people at all times.
 We recommend assigning volunteers to shifts, so everyone will be able to take breaks.